likebike/PyHPy/README.txt

-Welcome to MakoFW; a simple framework for producing static websites.
+Welcome to PyHPy; a simple framework for producing static websites.

 === Installation ===